SWR22/SWR22/README.md

 - **Currently searching for New Ideas/Opportunities**

 ### ✅ Completed
-- **Virginia’s GDP Analysis**
+- **From Data to Development: Virginia’s Regional GDP Analysis**
   A deep-dive into Virginia's economic trends using statistical and visual techniques to uncover insights.

-- **AI Recommenders**
+- **Bias in AI Recommender Systems**
-  Developing intelligent systems that personalize user experiences based on data and behavior.
+  Displaying biases that occur in business intelligent systems that personalize user experiences based on data and behavior.

 - **Toxic Tides: Plastic's Effect on the Ocean** Interactive dashboards designed to enhance clarity and impact by analyzing the effects of plastic debris on ocean health